-- 4. Artificial reef managers should consult with all stakeholders (e.g., commercial trawlers) prior to siting in order to reduce user conflict and maximize the value of artificial reefs as EFH. - 5.
-Artificial reefs should be sited in a manner that connects the various life history stages of the target species (i.e., reduces habitat bottlenecks at specific life stages). - 6.
-Properly sited artificial reefs are EFH and are not detrimental to migratory species such as right whales or Atlantic sturgeon. - 7.
-Properly sited artificial reefs are not hazards to navigation; they are charted and deployed with navigation as part of the design.
+- 4. Artificial reef managers should consult with all stakeholders (e.g., commercial trawlers, seismic surveyors) prior to siting in order to reduce user conflict and maximize the value of artificial reefs as EFH (Paxton et al. 2017). - 5.
+Artificial reefs should be sited in a manner that connects the various life history stages of the target species (i.e., reduces habitat bottlenecks at specific life stages) or enhances a bottlenecked life history stage.